sm1030/Clothes-Store/README.md

 Shopping Cart tab have two buttons:
 Buy - commit your list of selected items
-Cancel - remove items form your Shopping Cart back into the Product Catalgue
+Cancel - remove items form your Shopping Cart back into the Product Catalogue